ibm-cloud-docs/openwhisk/about.md

 ### 6. Please form a line: Kafka
 {: #about_kafka}

-The Controller and the Invoker solely communicate through messages that are buffered and persisted by Kafka.
+The controller and the Invoker solely communicate through messages that are buffered and persisted by Kafka.
 Kafka lifts the burden of buffering in memory, which risks an *OutOfMemoryException*, from both the Controller and the Invoker, while also making sure that messages are not lost if a system crashes.

-To get the action invoked, the Controller publishes a message to **Kafka**, a high-throughput, distributed, publish-subscribe messaging system.
+To get the action invoked, the controller publishes a message to **Kafka**, a high-throughput, distributed, publish-subscribe messaging system.
 The message contains the action to invoke and the parameters to pass to that action (in this case none).
 This message is addressed to the Invoker.

-After confirming that the message is received, Kafka responds to the HTTP request with an **Activation ID**.
+After Kafka confirms that the message is received, it responds to the HTTP request with an **Activation ID**.
 You can use this ID to get access to the results of this specific invocation.
 This is an asynchronous invocation model, where the HTTP request terminates once the system accepts the request to invoke an action.
 A synchronous model (called blocking invocation) is available, but not covered here.

 ### 7. Invoking the code: Invoker
 {: #about_invoker}

-The **Invoker** is the heart of {{site.data.keyword.openwhisk}} because the Invoker actually implements the action.
+The **Invoker** is the heart of {{site.data.keyword.openwhisk}} because the Invoker implements the action.
 To run actions in an isolated and safe way, **Docker** is used to set up a self-encapsulated environment (called a *container*) for each action that is invoked.
 After the container is created, the code is injected and then run with the parameters that were passed to it.
 When the results are returned, the container is destroyed.
 Performance optimizations can be done at this stage to reduce maintenance requirements, and make low response times possible.

 In this case, with a *Node.js* based action at hand, the Invoker starts a Node.js container.
 Then, it injects the code from `myAction`, runs it with no parameters, extracts the result, saves the logs, and destroys the Node.js container.